AthanasiosChristopoulos/KAFKA_PSO/ReadMe.md

  - Needs to be a relatively well known ML dataset.
  - Not too hard, but not as easy as iris, like it should achieve an accuracy of 90% on normal gradient descent with a simple dense NN on tensorflow
+    - Its necessary for accuracy to be 90% and not be evaluated on AUC (Area Under the Curve)
     - Also necessary to define those 3 functions, implementing the model on python (tensorflow), with a model that quaranties good accuracy:
         - load_{dataset_name}_data()
         - build_{dataset_name}_model()